vaginessa/Android_Wifi_Monitor_Mode/Home.md

 Hi All,

-I am writing some notes about Monitor Mode in mobile,
+I am writing some notes about Monitor Mode on mobile,

-N900 is the only phone that have build in Wifi With Monitor Mode Support, You can Install N900 image here:
+N900 is the only phone that have a build in Wifi With Monitor Mode Support, You can Install N900 image from here:

 [pwnieexpress](https://www.pwnieexpress.com/)